 Chromebooks are increasing in popularity as more people work or attend classes remotely.
 Although they aren't powerful computers that can handle demanding workloads like video editing or 3D rendering, they're more than adequate for those who can access their work or class material online through a web browser.
 Because Chrome OS is a lightweight operating system designed to run on lower-end hardware, Chromebooks also tend to be more affordable than Windows and macOS laptops, making them a great option for students or those on a tight budget.

-May 02, 2022: Verified accuracy of picks; no change in recommendations.
+Sep 23, 2022: Verified accuracy of picks; no change in recommendations.

 If you prefer to make your own decision, here's the list of all of our Chromebook reviews, sorted by price from low to high.
 Keep in mind that most laptops are available in various configurations, and the table only shows the results of the model we tested, so it's best to see the full review for information about other variants.